 Moreover, given that the pandemic has made physical meetings with lawyers more difficult, and impacted financial institutions’ ability to handle incoming letters, we really are at a crunch point for the probate sector.

 The answer clearly has to be to move to a digital process, where everything from ID checking, to asset confirmation and transfer, can happen online, rather than depending on, in some cases, dozens of letters that go unanswered for weeks, in turn creating a huge strain for the families of the bereaved.
+Contacting a solicitor can help you understand the process and how long does probate take after death.

 The survey also found: